ahope1/BeebScott/README.md

 # BeebScott
-An interpreter for Scott Adams text adventure games that runs on the BBC Micro computer
+An interpreter for playing Scott Adams text adventure games on the BBC Micro computer